Preetamk97/CPP-Notes/17_Inline-Keyword-&-Static-Keyword.md

 }
 ```

-If we make a function as inline, then the compiler places a copy of the code of that function at each point where the function is called during compilation time.
+**If we make a function `inline`, the compiler may place a copy of the code of that function at each point where the function is called during compilation time.
+However, the compiler may ignore the `inline` qualifier if it determines that inlining the function would not be beneficial for optimization, regardless of the number of lines of code in the function.**

 In this case, after the compilation step of the program execution is completed, *the readable code version* of the *executable binary machine code* that makes the .exe file of the program, looks somewhat like this -